-The assessment process of issuing an opinion on the variation is similar to the original process and the Institute makes an effort to evaluate the application within 60 days from the day the application is complete.
-This period can be modified according to the extent of the assessment.
+The assessment process of issuing an opinion on the variation is similar to the original process and should be completed within 60 days from the date on which the application is found to be valid.

 Changes in qualitative or quantitative composition of the active substance or substances including replacement of salts, esters, complexes or derivatives of the active substance require completing a new assessment on the basis of a new application for a scientific opinion.